rcrderby/crg-streamdeck/README.md

 Every roller derby SBO [^1] has a preferred way to interact with the CRG Scoreboard application.
 Some SBOs use a mouse exclusively, some use a mouse with a standard keyboard and small handful of key mappings, some use highly-customized keyboard controllers, and some even use gaming console controllers.

-Stream Desk is just one more way to operate a roller derby scoreboard that we've found helps new SBOs overcome intimidation with the standard CRG Scoreboard Operator Panel \[[example](/docs/images/crg/crg-operator-panel.png "CRG Scoreboard Operator Panel Example Image")\] by presenting a simpler, colorized version of the most common SBO functions in a self-contained unit \[[example](/docs/images/stream-deck/32-button-profiles/stream-deck-32-black-vs-white-page-1.png "Stream Deck Example Image")\].
+Stream Desk is another way to operate a roller derby scoreboard that we've found helps new SBOs overcome concern with the CRG Scoreboard Operator Console \[[example](/docs/images/crg/crg-operator-console-example.png "CRG Scoreboard Operator Console Example Image")\] by presenting a simpler, colorized version of the most common SBO functions in a self-contained unit \[[example](/docs/images/stream-deck/32-button-profiles/stream-deck-32-black-vs-white-page-1.png "Stream Deck Example Image")\].

 ## Stream Deck Software